jus910/weForgot/README.md

 # weForgot
 ## Kevin Li, Justin Mohabir, Jonathan Song
 ## Description
 An RPG in which you spawn on a grid and are able to move around on it.
-You are represented with a p, monsters are represented with an M. Move onto tiles with M on them to start a battle.
+You are represented with a **p**, monsters are represented with an **M**, the shopkeeper is presented with a **$**, and the boss is represented with a **B**.
+Move onto tiles with M on them to start a battle.
 Obtain gold after defeating monsters and use it to buy items from the shopkeeper to help you on your journeys.
 Defeat all the monsters to summon the boss.
 Defeat the boss to win.
 ## Launch instructions
   - Go to the directory
     - `$ javac *.java`